CompileZero/JS-For-Humans/Basics/Basics.md

 ## 3.1.
 The definition:

+JavaScript is a high-level, interpreted or JIT compiled, prototype-based, multi-paradigm dynamic language with a non-blocking event loop concurrency model.
 JavaScript® (often shortened to JS) is a lightweight, interpreted, or just-in-time compiled object-oriented language with first-class functions.
 While it is well-known as the scripting language for Web pages, many non-browser